 Image via Flickr by cogdogblog

-When your student is preparing to take online classes for the first time, it can be a challenge to prepare for such a new classroom experience.
-The good news is that, by taking the proper precautions, you can maximize his or her chances for successful remote classwork.
+If your student is preparing to take online classes for one of these programs, you can help to maximize his or her chances for successful remote classwork.
 Here are six tips to help your student get the most out of his or her online courses in the upcoming semester:

 One of the biggest misconceptions that many students have when starting an online course is that it’ll be easier than a traditional class because there’s no requirement to show up in person.
 This is not the case, and online study should be approached with the same expectations and academic effort as would be required for in-person programs.